On the first order theory of plactic monoids: Introduction

 \subsection{Notation and conventions}

-Write $[n]$ for the set $\{1,\dots,n\}$.
-Write $A$ for a totally-ordered alphabet on $n$ letters, which will usually be $[n]$.
+Write $A$ for a totally-ordered alphabet on $n$ letters, which will usually be the set $\{1,\dots,n\}$.
 The free monoid on an alphabet $A$ will be written with a Kleene star $A^*$, and will have identity $\varepsilon$, the empty word.
 Given a set of generators $A$ and relations $R\subset A^*\times A^*$, the monoid presentation denoted by $\langle A|R\rangle$ will be the quotient of $A^*$ by the congruence generated by $R$.
 The set $\mathbb{N}$ of natural numbers will contain 0.